Drawing Practice - The Definitive Step-by-Step Guide (2024)

 I see master works on a daily, and am confronted with my most recent drawing on a daily.
 From there an idea emerges which fundamental needs work to make my drawing turn out closer to my visual ideal

-From there I consciously review my fundamentals, and decide on a focus.
+From there I consciously review my fundamentals, and decide on a focus (My course Drawing Fundamentals In 7 Days goes even deeper than my article).
 Once that’s set I follow the process.
 Sometimes in that order, sometimes how it feels best.

 And then, it repeats itself.